farazsrahman/gossip-learning/README.md

 ## Work Log:

 TODO:
-- See oracle performance over time on a couple simple topologies
-- See how parameter averaging compares to embedding averaging
+- Figure out what might be the issue with parameter averaging
-- Validate agent encoder itself on far away agent's task to see if they pick up the representation
+- Validate agent encoder itself on far away agent's task to see if they pick up the representation - do this when it makes sense (does not necessarily for embedding avg, since those can't really travel
-- See training speed without recieving neighbor updates vs. with receiving neighbor updates.
+- Create plots section in this README.md to show off initial results

+April 24th
+- Tested N4 ring vs. disconnected.
+Ring performs better.
+Saved Plots to static folder
+- Attempted encoder averaging, but it did not perform as expected... worse than random guiessing?
+- Got plotting utils up so we not have some visuals!

 April 20th
 - Create agent class with encoder, decoder architecture.
 (DONE)